Sunday, March 27, 2011

 Bunyips and Bigfoots.
 In search of Australia's mystery animals.
 (Millennium, 1996)

 This book was originally published in 1996, and is now out of print.
 Since then, the value has gone up exponentially.
-At the time of posting, good used copies are being offered on the US branch of Amazon for $999 US (which I think is extraordinary!), but now tends to run in the region of $100 to $150.
+At the time of posting, good used copies are being offered on the US branch of Amazon for $999 US (which I think is extraordinary).
+In fact, as of November 2013 some-one was offering it for sale at £3,000 (that's pounds, not dollars!), but more often the price runs in the region of $100 to $150.
 However, I still have some copies in brand-new, mint condition, and can provide them at a discount - autographed, if you wish, and with a small corrections/addendum sheet.
 If you want one, you can e-mail me by clicking here, and make me an offer.
 Readers outside Australia should note that I will need to factor in a high postage fee, and foreign exchange commission.